 On this flight it didn’t get dark outside until we were over Pakistan/India, but the cabin had been plunged into darkness long before then.
 The irony was that while there was bright sunshine outside and complete darkness in the cabin, the bulkhead monitor was showing virtual-reality views from the passengers’ perspective so we could identify all the features and landmarks we would have been able to see if the windows hadn’t been blacked out… Oh well.

 We took off on time (11.10 in the morning UK time) and, after almost 12 hours in the air, touched down 45 minutes ahead of schedule at Ho Chi Minh City, arriving at 5.02 in the morning on the following day.
 As we spilled down the steps and onto the tarmac in the pre-dawn light, I have to say that it was one of the best flights I’ve had in a while.
 So, if you’re heading to Vietnam, I can wholeheartedly recommend flying in economy with Vietnam Airlines.
-I’ll have to let you know what flying business class is like on the way home!
+In the meantime, you can see what I made of flying business class on the way home!

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.

 Don’t forget that you can share this post with your friends using buttons below.